 1 May-Virgin of Chapi

 The fiesta of the Virgen de Chapi (also “Virgen of Purification”) is a religious pilmigrage to the Sanctuary of the Virgen of Chapi, one of the most important virgens in the region.
 The sanctuary is located approximately 45 km from Arequipa, and is filled with travellers from throughout the region and country on this day.
 The devout Catholics that make this 15-hour journey on foot depart Arequipa and travel throughout the night, carrying large, handcrafted candles.
 The next day, the virgin is carried in procession and fireworks and celebrations take place all night.
+(Festival starts a couple days prior, about 29th April - dates do not move)

 3 May-Cruz Velacuy/ Velakuy - Festival of the Crosses